jkrasting/momlevel/docs/source/tidegauge.rst

 Tide gauges are often located along coastlines at the interface between the land and ocean.
 Sometimes the nearest model grid point to a point location is not a valid ocean point.
 The tide gauge extraction in **momlevel** searches for the nearest `valid ocean grid point`.

 Users can also specify a maximum distance between a real-world location and a model grid point.
-A threshold of 1.5 times the nominal model horizontal resolution is recommended for most applications.
+A threshold of 1.5 times the nominal model horizontal grid spacing is recommended for most applications.
 The distance between a point location and a model grid cell is calculated using a haversine, or great-circle, distance.

 Example Usage
 -------------